vekatze/neut/book/src/modules-and-sources.md

 | Unit
 }

-// The Haskell equivalent of the above is (ignoring variable naming conventions):
+// The Haskell equivalent of the above is:
 //   data unit =
 //     Unit
 ```